Jönköping County (Riksdag constituency)

 Jönköping County (Jönköpings Län) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
 The constituency was established in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It is conterminous with the county of Jönköping.
 The constituency currently elects 11 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
-At the 2022 general election it had 271,666 registered electors.
+At the 2026 general election it had 279,116 registered electors.

 Electoral system

 Jönköping County currently elects 11 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
 Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
-Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.
+Supplementary levelling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.